Blind return-oriented programming

-Blind return oriented programming (BROP) is an exploit technique which can successfully create an exploit even if the attacker does not possess the target binary.
+Blind return-oriented programming (BROP) is an exploit technique which can successfully create an exploit even if the attacker does not possess the target binary.
 BROP attacks shown by Bittau et al. have defeated address space layout randomization (ASLR) and stack canaries on 64-bit systems.

-ROP History
+Background

-With the current improvements in OS security and hardware, security features like the Linux PAX project, code injection is now impossible.
+With the current improvements in OS security and hardware, security features like the Linux PaX project, code injection is now impossible.
 Security researchers then conceived a new attack which they named return-oriented programming to defeat NX (non-executable) memory.
 This attack relies on affecting program flow by controlling the stack, especially return addresses.
 Gadgets are the fundamental units of this attack.
 Gadgets are a group of instruction sequences ending in a return instruction, along with a certain state of the stack.
 A gadget can perform an operation like loading a word from memory into a register, or performing a more complex operation like a conditional jump.
 With a large enough target binary, a Turing-complete collection of gadgets can be constructed, which is more than enough to get a shellcode executed.
 One assumption which ROP makes is that the attacker possesses the target binaries and hence knows the addresses of the gadgets beforehand.